AcheronProject/acheron_EC.pretty/README.md

 ## Introduction

 Acheron EC is the AcheronProject's KiCad footprint library for electrocapacitive switches.
-The footprintrs were independently developed by trying to imitate the Topre switch electrocapacitive pads.
+The footprintrs were independently developed by Gondolindrim and Cipulot based on the Topre switch electrocapacitive pads.

 ## How to use